Introduction

 Territory planning, account coverage, and revenue operations all depend on one thing: knowing exactly which entities are in your market, how they relate to each other, and whether your CRM reflects that accurately.
 Kernel makes that possible.

-Kernel is an agentic entity database for RevOps teams.
-It gives every legal entity, subsidiary, and operating unit a universal KERN ID, then uses agentic research to continuously maintain accuracy across your CRM.
+Kernel is an entity database for RevOps teams.
+It gives every legal entity, subsidiary, and operating unit a universal KERN ID, then uses automated research to continuously maintain accuracy across your CRM.

 #### What that means in practice: